Watts-Lab/deliberation-assets/projects/3-way-negotiation/04_readingcomprehension_q04.md

 ---

-- Maximize the total benefits that ALL 3 organizations can earn.
+- Maximize the total number of points that ALL 3 organizations can earn.
-- Maximize the benefits that MY organization can earn.
+- Maximize the number of points that MY organization can earn.
 - Maximize the amount of fun in the negotiation.
 - Maximize the number of offers made in the negotiation.